JusticeRage/freedomfighting/README.md

                         A regular expression filtering displayed results.
 The given expression is searched inside the results, it doesn't have tomatch the whole URL.
+Example: \.php$ --no-certificate-check, -n
+                        Disables the verification of SSL certificates.
-Example: \.php$ --output-file OUTPUT_FILE, -o OUTPUT_FILE
+  --output-file OUTPUT_FILE, -o OUTPUT_FILE
                         The file into which the obtained URLs should be written